webix-hub/docs/data/api/i18n_fulldateformatstr.md

 @params:
-- date    object     a Date object
+- date    Date     a Date object

 @returns:
 - time    string    a time as a string in the full-date format